-Canon M10 versus Leica TL2
+Canon M10 vs Leica TL2

 The Canon EOS M10 and the Leica TL2 are two digital cameras that were announced, respectively, in October 2015 and July 2017.
 Both the M10 and the TL2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably larger (28 percent) than the Canon M10.
 Moreover, the TL2 is markedly heavier (33 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the TL2 are weather-sealed.